Andrew W. Mellon Foundation Creative Futures Artist-in-Residence

-Toshi also brings these ideas to her role in Comm 665: Performance, Politics, and Culture, a UNC-Chapel HIll Department of Communication course, which is offered in the spring semester.
-Taught by Renée Alexander Craft and Joseph Megel, the course includes anchor texts selected with the partnership of Toshi’s community collaborators.
-Comm 665 also features guest lectures, performances, and opportunities to engage with community collaborators outside of the classroom.
-Centering on performance as analysis, collaborative art-making, and public sharing, the course culminates in a performance by its students, presented as part of the Department of Communication’s Process Series.
+Toshi also brought these ideas to her role in Comm 665: Performance, Politics, and Culture, a UNC-Chapel HIll Department of Communication course.
+Taught by Renée Alexander Craft and Joseph Megel, the course included anchor texts selected with the partnership of Toshi’s community collaborators.
+Comm 665 also featured guest lectures, performances, and opportunities to engage with community collaborators outside of the classroom.
+Centering on performance as analysis, collaborative art-making, and public sharing, the course culminated in a performance by its students, presented as part of the Department of Communication’s Process Series.

-Toshi Reagon’s local collaborators include UNC- Chapel Hill faculty, artists, and community organizations, and others from the Triangle area.
+Toshi Reagon’s local collaborators include UNC-Chapel Hill faculty, artists, community organizations and others from the Triangle.

 Poet, musician, educator, producer